 A specific water quality monitoring plan was developed and approved for this watershed by EPD.
-Training was provided to the contractors and volunteers by Adopt-A- Stream personnel on June 5, 2012.
+Training was provided to the contractors and volunteers by Adopt-A- Stream personnel.
 Monitoring equipment was procured by Pine Country RC&D per recommendations by Adopt-A- Stream.
-EPD Adopt-A-Stream methods and protocols were used for all monitoring.
-A follow-up recertification was conducted on September 16, 2013 by EPD Adopt-A- Stream personnel at McRae, GA. for the contractors and interested partners.

-Seven monitoring events occurred and were recorded on the Adopt-A- Stream database.
-Only three of the seven events resulted in water actually being tested due to drought.
+Eight monitoring events occurred and were recorded on the Adopt-A- Stream database.
+Only three of the eight events resulted in water actually being tested due to drought.
 One of the three events with water was at a full flood stage.